Combining social insurance contributions from abroad

 when you move to Ireland.
 It is possible to have a pension from Ireland and one

 or all of the other countries.
-You may be able to combine your insurance records
+You may be able to use your insurance records

-from Ireland and the other country in order to qualify for an State
+from Ireland and the other country to qualify for a State

 The following formula is then applied: